fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 Keys of flow labels created by extractors must be valid [Rego][rego] identifiers (alphanumeric characters and underscore are allowed; also, label name cannot be a [Rego keyword][rego-kw], like `if` or `default`).
-This limitation may be lifted in the future.

 :::

 :::note

-Extracting the value from the header may seem not useful, as the value is already available as _Flow Label_ ([as `http.request.header.<header>`][request-labels]), but adding flow label explicitly may still be useful, as it enables baggage propagation and telemetry for this flow label.
+Extracting the value from the header might not seem useful, as the value is already available as _Flow Label_ ([as `http.request.header.<header>`][request-labels]), but adding flow label explicitly might still be useful, as it enables baggage propagation and telemetry for this flow label.

 :::